 Long sales funnel in the business coaching industry

-Prospect Sally learns about you through your Facebook ad, which targeted people who have expressed interest in business coaching focused on the topic of managing staff.
-Your Facebook ad has a great photo and links to an article that promises to solve a common problem: learning how to be a good manager.
-The text in the ad offers a snippet from the article, compelling prospects to click the “learn more” button to find out what they can do to be a good manager.
+Prospect Sally learns about you through your Facebook ad, which targeted people who have expressed interest in business coaching on the topic of managing staff.
+Your Facebook ad has a compelling photo and links to an article that promises to solve a common problem: learning how to be a good manager.
+The text in the ad offers a snippet from the article, compelling prospects to click the CTA button to find out what they can do to be a good manager.

-Sally gets to your article and is impressed by your content.
+Sally reads your article and is impressed by your content.
 She learns something new but has never heard of your brand before, so asking her to spend $1,000 for five coaching sessions is a big stretch.
-Instead, you conclude this article with a CTA to watch a free video that solves more of her problems.
+Instead, you conclude the article with a CTA to watch a free video that solves more of her problems.
 To access the video, she must provide you with her contact information.

 Sally wants that information, so she gives you her name, email and phone number.
 In the video, she sees your face.
 She learns something about you and better connects with you.
 At the end of the video, you make your call to action more of a direct ask: “Sign up for my coaching program today and get one free session.”